tqjxlm/Monte-Carlo-Ray-Tracer/README.md

 A CPU renderer using Monte-Carlo ray tracing algorithm.

-Course assignment for Computer Graphics.
+It's a course assignment for Computer Graphics.

+Tested under Windows 10, Visual Studio 2015 x64, while it is theoretically cross-platform.

 ## Features

-* Ray tracing: stratified sampling and weighted cosine hemisphere sampling
+* Ray tracing: Monte-Carlo strategy with stratified sampling and weighted cosine hemisphere sampling
-* Lighting: Blinn Phong model with reflection and refraction
+* Lighting: native Blinn Phong model with reflection and refraction
-* Acceleration: KDTree with AABB
+* Acceleration: KDTree with AABB, OpenMP
+* Material: Lambertian material support only
 * Configurable: resolution, ray depth and ray density can be configured as needed

 ### File Format